placebeyondtheclouds/gpu-home-server/README.md

 - only selected websites are exposed to the internet through the reverse proxy plus waf plus cloudflare public dns with basic protections
 - all other services are accessed through VPN/LAN
-- the GPU is shared between the LXCs
+- the GPU resource is shared between the LXCs
+- services are deployed with docker

 ## hardware setup pictures